For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 Just because we’re lighting from the front doesn’t mean the image has to be dull or without form.

 We can bring in some definition by having the light higher up, angled down towards the subject.
-The subject is still front lit, but the higher angle of the light causes shadows to fall downwards.
+The subject is still front lit, but the higher angle of the light causes shadows to fall downwards which gives form and definition to their facial features.

 Butterfly lighting is a win win situation – the light coming from the front is kind on lines, but because we have some shadow, it adds definition to the face.